AhmedEsaam/Kenken-csp-solver/README.md

 2- Second constraint : the operation made on the cage satisfy the condition . <br> <br>

 ## 3- Backtracking with arc consistency  : <br>
+At every assignment, exclude any value in the domain which has not a value in the other end that both satisfy the constraint.
+We check the two ends of binary constraints which include:
+- No repeated values in same row and cloumn.
+- Each two ends' domains of 2-sized cages satisfy the constraint value and operation.